Deploy the Website

 The output window will open during deployment to indicate the status of the operation.
 Once completed, find the app that you just created in the AZURE APP SERVICE explorer, right-click, and choose Browse Website to open the site in your browser.

 Are you seeing the error "You do not have permission to view this directory or page."?
 If so, the application probably failed to start correctly.
 Head to the next step and view the log output to find and fix the error.
-If you aren't able to fix it, you can contact us by clicking the I ran into an issue button below.
+If you aren't able to fix it, contact us by clicking the I ran into an issue button below.
 We're happy to help!

 Updating the website